Berkeley

 Track-Specific Excursions

 In order to take full advantage of everything the Bay Area offers, each academic program may also take subject matter specific excursions to help round out the student experience.
-Previous visits have included: Google, Facebook, Intel, Salesforce Tower, Zuckerberg San Francisco General Hospital and Trauma Center, UCSF KANBAR Simulation Center and more.
+Previous visits have included: Google, Tesla Fremont Factor, Intel, Thermo Fisher Scientific, UC Davis Simulation & Skills Lab, UCSF KANBAR Simulation Center, Netflix, and more.

 Student Life